 Having both photographic evidence and an airtight lease will help to inform and educate tenants on what the deposit is used for, and what they can do to ensure that they will get it back.
 For landlords, they will also prove to be invaluable evidence, should they have to prove their case in court.

 Colorado tenants –looking for homes to rent Colorado Springs?
-Have a look at Springs Homes For Rent to see homes that are available!
+Take a look at homes that are available!